sitandr/conchord/README.md

 Additionally, if you enjoy drawing missing things, you can also use `preamble` and `extra` arguments in `tabs.new` where you can put any `cetz` inner things (tabs uses canvas, and that allow you drawing on it) before or after the tabs are drawn.

-### Plans
+# Plans

-1. Add _(optional)_ "rhythm section" under tabs
+There are lots of possible things to add to this package.
+With power of WASM engine quite anything is possible.

+1. Improve chord complexity evaluation for WASM
-2. Add more signs&lines
+2. Add fingering rendering (contributions welcome!) and generation.
+3. Add piano chords
+4. Add chord detection (generate names from tab strings).
-3. Add more built-in things to attach above tabs
+5. Further development of tabs.
+Add more built-in things to use, improve language, rendering and so on.

+If you are interested in any of this, please create an issue or "vote" with reactions on existing one.
+That would make it much probable that I would work on this.

-It is far from what I want to do, so maybe there will be much more!
-I will be very glad to receive _any feedback_, both issues and PR-s are very welcome (though I can't promise I will be able to work on it immediately)!
+In general, I will be very glad to receive _any feedback_, both issues and PR-s are very welcome (though I can't promise I will be able to work on it _immediately_)!